polygoat/TSL/README.md

 TSL runs through the script line by line and executes corresponding Python code in the background.
 File handling, complex data types, and templating are built-in for rapid prototyping.
 Every line starts with a command followed by a space and space-separated arguments.
 Most commands support optional clauses like `as ...` (storage variable) or `in ...` (file handle) to supply further information.

 A command's inputs and outputs can be **strings** or **collections of strings**.
 In ladder case, TSL iterates over a collection's strings and applies the command to each of them.
 The commands `as`, `remember`, `split`, and `for every` loops change the context to the provided variable.
 This means you can omit `as` clauses in the following commands, always automatically referring to the context.
+To reference variables rather than strings use square brackets. `log something` will log the string "something", while `log [something]` will log the content of the variable called _something_.

 ---
 # Prerequisites